mehrdaad/Hardcore_OSINT_Rec/README.md

  - 🥇 [SpiderF00t](http://www.spiderfoot.net/) - Open Source Intelligence Automation 🥂

  > Update v2017
+ - [ADSB Historical Flight Viewer](https://flight-data.adsbexchange.com) - a co-op of ADS-B/Mode S/MLAT feeders from around the world, and the world’s largest source of unfiltered flight data.

  - [Belati](https://github.com/aancw/Belati) - traditional Swiss Army Knife for OSINT
  - [Alephdata/Aleph](https://github.com/alephdata/aleph) - A toolkit for data search, management and anlaysis in investigative reporting.
 Sift through large sets of structured and unstructured data, and find the people and companies you look for.
  - [OSINT Framework](https://github.com/lockfale/OSINT-Framework) - The intention is to help people find OSINT resources that return free information.